antiface/ControlFlow/Long-Tail-of-Analysis/README.md

 * Part II: The Long Tail of Analysis
 * Separation of Concerns: Separate system internally.
 This one is about going over what you did in NewsBursts.
 * Here you read articles marked as To Read, keep tagging and classifying as you go.
 This is a slower process, more focused.
+* Statistics, Probability, Time Series
+* How Noise is a Good Thing